No Products in the Cart

 Image Source: Knight’s Armament Company

 QD studs or weaver rails are the normal way of securing a bipod to your firearm.
-Any bipod which connects directly to a barrel should be avoided as I said earlier.
-There will be more specialises bipods and even tripods for automatic weapons used in the sustained fire role.
+Any bipod which connects directly to a barrel should be avoided, as I said earlier.
+There will be more specialised bipods and even tripods for automatic weapons used in the sustained fire role.

-Folding bipods can easily be deployed while on the move with just one hand and provide an immediate support for your firearm.
-With the fore end supported already that leaves you a free hand allowing you to work the bolt of a bolt action rifle without having to adjust your position or sight picture or make other adjustments with your now free hand.
+Folding bipods can easily be deployed while on the move with just one hand and provide immediate support for your firearm.
+With the fore-end supported, it leaves you a free hand allowing you to work the bolt of a bolt action rifle without having to adjust your position or sight picture or make other adjustments with your now free hand.

-While firing I would suggest you use that free hand to brace the stock of the rifle against your shoulder.
-This adds even more stability and with your fist and forearm braced under the stock your weapon is now effectively supported on a tripod.
+While firing, I would suggest you use that free hand to brace the stock of the rifle against your shoulder.
+This adds even more stability, and your weapon is now effectively supported on a tripod with your fist and forearm braced under the stock.
 This is an exceptionally stable shooting position and can really improve your consistency.

-Not only that but it reduces the fatigue of having to support heavier weapons while firing or waiting in a firing position.
-A bipod is an absolute must for rifles and larger weapons, I never go into the field without one.
+Besides, it reduces the fatigue of having to support heavier weapons while firing or waiting in a firing position.
+A bipod is an absolute must for rifles and larger weapons.
+I never go into the field without one.